 What Is a Raw Food Diet?

 Eating a raw food diet means making a conscious effort to consume more raw foods.
 Raw foods aren’t just found in produce.
-A raw food diet can include fruits, vegetables, fish, sea vegetables, fermented foods, sprouted grains, nuts, seeds, eggs and some meats.
-These foods are considered raw as long as they are not pasteurized, homogenized or made with synthetic pesticides, chemical fertilizers or chemical food additives.
-Eating a raw food diet means avoiding packaged and processed foods.
-There are many health benefits associated with a raw food diet, including the ability to reduce acidity in the body, lower inflammation levels and prevent leaky gut syndrome.
+In fact, a raw food diet can include fruits, vegetables, fish, sea vegetables, fermented foods, sprouted grains, nuts, seeds, and (unfertilized) eggs.

 What Are the Benefits of a Raw Food Diet?

 Thanks to the increased intake of vitamins, minerals and antioxidants, there are plenty of health benefits associated with eating raw foods.
 Studies have shown that a raw food diet can help: (2)

 - Prevent cancer

 - Keep skin clear

 Who Can Benefit From a Raw Food Diet?

 Anyone and everyone can potentially benefit from eating a raw food diet.
 Eating more raw foods each day helps ensure that the body gets the nutrients it needs to fight illness and disease.
 Raw foods reduce acidity and alkalize the body to reduce the risk of inflammatory conditions.
 They are also more easily digested by the body than processed foods.

 Whether your goal is a stronger immune system, treating constipation naturally, losing weight, or a lower risk of disease, raw foods can help.
 Those who may benefit the most from a raw food diet may include people who are suffering from: